 Rick and I went through a terrible ordeal almost exactly 2 years ago to date.

-This was supposed to be the final stage of our DIY kitchen makeover.
+It was supposed to be the final stage of our DIY Kitchen Makeover, however, things got ugly.

 We decided on granite to replace our old kitchen counter tops because